diamondburned/gotk4-examples/README.md

 # gotk4 Examples

-This repository provides examples on using GTK4 (and soon GTK3) using the [gotk4][gotk4] bindings.
+This repository provides examples on using GTK4 and GTK3 using the [gotk4][gotk4] bindings.

 [gotk4]: https://github.com/diamondburned/gotk4